Malware Analysis Process Matters

 There’s no excuse for not having at least one staffer with forensic expertise.
 Start with free tools, such as Volatility or Cuckoo Sandbox, or spring for Guidance EnCase or AccessData’s FTK, and catch some tutorials on YouTube.
 These tools deliver deep, granular information, such as what processes, files, and network connections were involved in an attack.
 Budget for training, and have a process for IT to get physical access to the endpoint in question.

-Forensics is complex, no doubt.
-For example, there are over 20 different registry keys a piece of malware can use to make sure it executes when a machine is rebooted.
+Memory forensics is complex, no doubt.
+For example, there are over 20 different registry keys a piece of malware analysis can use to make sure it executes when a machine is rebooted.
 How the heck do you keep track of those reg keys when Microsoft makes a change in the next service pack?
 Endpoint threat detection and response systems, such as the open source El Jefe and offerings from CarbonBlack, CounterTack (which is where I work), and FireEye, aim to help IT efficiently and accurately prioritize their efforts.
-Instead of just alerting IT to a piece of malware, these tools tell you what files were accessed, what process connected to what IP addresses, and other information.
-If the Zeus malware really was just trying to steal banking info, maybe you don’t even need to rebuild the workstation, because you know the five process and eight files the malware installed on the machine.
+Instead of just alerting IT to a piece of malware attack , these tools tell you what files were accessed, what process connected to what IP addresses, and other information.
+If the Zeus malware really was just trying to steal banking info, maybe you don’t even need to rebuild the workstation, because you know the five process and eight files the malware analysis installed on the machine.
 You can just kill those processes and remove those files, while the user is still working, and get back to dealing with other threats.

 When considering any endpoint threat detection and response system, ensure it provides real-time forensic-like data that you can comb through and analyze.
 Ideally, look for the ability to automatically apply machine learning and behavioral algorithms to this data, to help your team become more efficient at data analysis.
 Look also for the ability to apply behavioral analysis to look for trends, anomalies, and other indicators or predictors of malicious behavior.
-For example, consider malware that launches a program from a hidden folder.
+For example, consider malware attack that launches a program from a hidden folder.
 Think about that for a second — how can a user launch a program from a folder she can’t even see?
 Amazingly, many types of malware exhibit this behavior.
 Other clues are AV tools being disabled or a Microsoft Word document spawning a process.
 Systems that see all interactions between files, processes, and network connections can quickly reveal the origin of the attack — the website, document, or application that caused the problem — and determine if this malware is anywhere else on your network by searching all systems for the same information.
 Since they deal with behaviors, not always hashes or other signatures, they can also analyze insider threats.
 This puts IT back in control of responding to the attacker.